ipsy-md/docs/docs/cluster/cecile/slurm.md

     **Use case:** It is ideal when you want to test a specific analysis and test it on one subject, or when you need to run just one analysis like a group statistical analysis.

+    The following is a prototypical slurm script.
+You can use the name and the extension you prefer, we recommend to use `<filename>.slurm`

     ```bash title="Slurm single job"
     #!/bin/sh